NASA-AMMOS/tig/vicar-native-toolkit/README.md

 The first time you `cd` into the directory:
 - direnv loads the `.envrc` configuration
 - The Docker container starts automatically
-- ~200 wrapper scripts are generated and added to your PATH
+- Wrapper scripts are generated dynamically and added to your PATH
 - X11 forwarding is configured for your platform

 ### 4. Use VICAR Tools